11 Best MyFitnessPal Alternatives for 2026 (Free & Paid)

 |---|---|---|

-Logging Options | Multi-modal: type, photo, voice, label scan, favorites | Manual entry + barcode scanner (premium for some features) |
+Logging options | Multi-modal: type, photo, voice, label scan, favorites | Manual entry plus barcode scanner (premium for some features) |

-Feedback & Guidance | Nutrition Score (1–100) with pros/cons + tips | Basic calorie and macro numbers, little context |
+Feedback & guidance | Nutrition Score (1 to 100) with pros, cons, and tips | Basic calorie and macro numbers, little context |

-Motivation | Streaks, gamified progress, mascot encouragement | Charts + numbers, limited motivation features |
+Motivation | Streaks, progress visuals, mascot encouragement | Charts and numbers, limited motivation features |

-Pricing | 3-day free trial, affordable subscription | Free version limited; Premium ~$79/year |
+Pricing | $39.99/yr or $9.99/mo, 3-day free trial | Free version limited; Premium ~$79/year |

 Privacy | Minimal upsells, no ad-driven experience | Ad-supported free tier, upsells to premium |

-Wearable Sync | Activity and water tracking; more integrations planned | Syncs with Garmin, Apple Health, Fitbit, etc. |
+Wearable sync | Apple Health bidirectional sync; more integrations planned | Syncs with Garmin, Apple Health, Fitbit (with intermittent breakage) |

-Food Database Accuracy | AI-assisted entries, simplified logging | Large user database, but many entries outdated/inaccurate |
+Food database accuracy | AI-assisted entries, simplified logging | Large user database, but many entries outdated or inaccurate |

 Other Apps Like MyFitnessPal Worth Considering

 Cronometer is solid if you care about nutrient detail.
 It tracks 84+ nutrients with high accuracy, making it popular among athletes, biohackers, and anyone working closely with a nutritionist.
+It's also where many of MFP's longtime users are landing this week.

 If you're considering Cronometer itself, check out our guide to Cronometer alternatives.

-Lifesum positions itself as more than a diet app—it’s a wellness companion.
-Its colorful design, daily reminders, and “Life Score” focus on overall balance instead of rigid calorie policing.
+Lifesum positions itself as more than a diet app.
+It's a wellness companion.
+Its colorful design, daily reminders, and "Life Score" focus on overall balance instead of rigid calorie policing.
 Perfect if you want a friendlier, habit-building approach.

 Explore our guide to the best Lifesum alternatives for other apps that emphasize healthy habits.

-That said, FatSecret’s interface feels a bit dated, and its user-generated data can lead to inconsistencies in calorie and macro counts.
-It’s reliable for basic tracking, but not as sleek or automated as newer tools.
+That said, FatSecret's interface feels dated, and its user-generated data can lead to inconsistencies in calorie and macro counts.
+It's reliable for basic tracking, but not as sleek or automated as newer tools.

 Read more: Best FatSecret Alternatives for Smarter, Simpler Calorie Tracking

-Macrofactor is one of the most advanced macro-tracking apps available, built for people who love precision and progress data.
-It automatically adjusts your calorie and macro targets based on real-world results, helping you fine-tune performance whether you’re cutting, bulking, or maintaining.
+MacroFactor is one of the most advanced macro-tracking apps available, built for people who love precision and progress data.
+It automatically adjusts your calorie and macro targets based on real-world results, helping you fine-tune performance whether you're cutting, bulking, or maintaining.
 While powerful, its data-heavy interface and premium-only pricing make it best suited for dedicated trackers rather than casual users.

-Check out our guide to the best Macrofactor alternatives for precision-focused nutrition tracking.
+Check out our guide to the best MacroFactor alternatives for precision-focused nutrition tracking.

-Cal AI takes a minimalist approach: snap a photo, and the app estimates calories and macros.
-It’s quick, frictionless, and great for busy users who hate data entry.
-Accuracy isn’t as tight as other tools, but speed is its main selling point.
+Cal AI takes a minimalist approach.
+Snap a photo, and the app estimates calories and macros.
+It's quick, frictionless, and great for busy users who hate data entry.
+Accuracy isn't as tight as other tools, but speed is its main selling point.

-Check out the best CalAI alternatives for apps that keep things simple.
+Check out the best Cal AI alternatives for apps that keep things simple.

 Foodnoms is a diet tracking app built for people who value privacy.
 All data is stored in iCloud instead of ad servers, and the minimalist design keeps logging distraction-free.
 Ideal if you want a clean, no-frills experience.